PATIENT SAFETY IS A PUZZLE.

 YOU CAN HELP $OLVE IT.

-The Patient Safety Technology Challenge is designed to fuel the engagement of students and innovators in creating solutions and envisioning transformational approaches to reduce preventable harm from medical errors.
-The initiative injects PATIENT SAFETY AWARDS into existing local, regional, and national competitions to support budding tech-enabled patient safety solutions and is in production of a documentary to help increase awareness of the patient safety crisis.
+The Patient Safety Technology Challenge was designed to fuel the engagement of students and innovators in creating solutions and envisioning transformational approaches to reduce preventable harm from medical errors.
+The initiative injected PATIENT SAFETY AWARDS into existing local, regional, and national competitions to support budding tech-enabled patient safety solutions.
+Released in 2024, the documentary The Pitch: Patient Safety’s Next Generation celebrated innovators from the Challenge and is helping to increase awareness of the patient safety crisis.

-Guided by national partners experienced in safety technology and advanced healthcare analytics, the Challenge funds awards to organizers of existing events, from hackathons to start-up weekends.
+Guided by national partners experienced in safety technology and advanced healthcare analytics, the Challenge funded awards to organizers of existing events, from hackathons to start-up weekends.

 THE PROBLEM